Puerto Rico nears default as debt restructuring beckons

 “The immediate reaction might be a slight sell-off in the marketplace because I think people will start to anticipate, OK, what’s the next series of debt they’re going to default on?”

-The non-payment by Puerto Rico would be the most notable since Detroit, which had about $8 billion of bonds, defaulted on $1.45 billion of insured pension bonds before it filed for bankruptcy in 2013.
+A non-payment would be the most notable since Detroit, which had about $8 billion of bonds, defaulted on $1.45 billion of insured pension bonds before it filed for bankruptcy in 2013 and then on more than $600 million of general obligation bonds.

-Puerto Rico’s chief of staff, Victor Suarez has said the island will do “everything that is possible” to ensure that the $169.6 million Government Development Bank (GDB) debt payment due Aug.
-1 is paid.

-The commonwealth is expected to send that payment to the trustee on Friday for payment on Monday, a source familiar with the situation said on Friday.

 The upcoming restructuring is leading investors to wonder how Puerto Rico will prioritize debt payments versus citizens’ needs.

-Suarez told reporters in San Juan on Wednesday that a missed payment would not constitute default.
-Bond documents state that Puerto Rico’s legislature is not legally bound to appropriate the funds for payment.
+Suarez told reporters in San Juan Wednesday that a missed payment would not constitute default.
+Bond documents state that Puerto Rico’s legislature is not legally bound to appropriate the funds to pay.

 However, credit rating agency Standard & Poor’s said it would view a non-payment on rated PFC bonds on their due date as a default.
 Moody’s said it would also consider it a default.